 How is a Clerk Magistrate Hearing Different from a Trial?

 A Clerk Magistrate Hearing is very different from trial.
 This hearing is the preliminary stage of a court case.
 The determination made at this hearing decides whether to formally charge an individual and have them arraigned on those formal charges.
-This stage of the case is not a fact-finding mission, which means that Magistrate is not looking to decide guilt or innocence.
+This stage of the case is not a fact-finding mission, which means that Magistrate is not looking to decide an innocent or guilty verdict.
 They are just looking for probable cause to kick off the case.

 If a complaint is issued following a Clerk Magistrate Hearing, it signifies that the clerk magistrate has determined there is sufficient probable cause to believe that a crime has been committed and that the individual being investigated is likely responsible.
 That decision initiates the next steps in the criminal justice process.